2014 Winter Olympics opening ceremony

 The opening ceremony of the 2014 Winter Olympics took place at the Fisht Olympic Stadium in Sochi, Russia, on 7 February 2014.
 It began at 20:14 MSK (UTC+4) and finished at 23:02 MSK (UTC+4).
-It was filmed and produced by OBS and Russian host broadcaster VGTRK.
+It was filmed and produced by OBS and Russian host broadcasters Channel One and VGTRK.
 This was the first Winter Olympics and first Olympic Games opening ceremony under the IOC presidency of Thomas Bach.
 This was also the second consecutive Winter Olympic opening ceremony to be held in an indoor stadium.

 The Games were officially opened by President Vladimir Putin.
 An audience of 40,000 were in attendance at the stadium with an estimated 2,000 performers.

 Preparations

 The site of the opening ceremony, Fisht Olympic Stadium was built specifically for the games.
 Fisht Stadium seats 40,000.
 No Olympic or Paralympic competitions were held there; it was only used for the opening and closing ceremonies during the respective Games.
 Television producer Konstantin Ernst was the main Creative Head in charge of the opening ceremonies.
 Andrei Nasonovsky was the Executive Producer of record; and Andrei Boltenko was the writer and director of the ceremony.
 A different team was in charge of the Closing Ceremony as well as the Paralympic ceremonies.